The University of Minnesota works hard to ensure that campus and the surrounding neighborhoods are safe for students, faculty, staff, and visitors.

 The outdoor sirens are also tested once a month on the first Wednesday of the month at 1 p.m.
 This is only a test, and it does not indicate bad weather or other causes for concern.

-Safe U is an online information resource about the various safety initiatives occurring on campus.
+Visit the Safe Campus website for resources about the various safety initiatives occurring on campus.

 The Minneapolis/St. Paul area is considered a safe place to live, but as a large urban area, it is not free from crime.

 Below is a list of ways you can increase your personal safety.
-More suggestions are available on the Safe U website.
+More suggestions are available on the Safe Campus website.

 - Always pay attention to your surroundings.
-If something does not feel or look right, take note.
+If something does not feel or look right, use caution.

-- Try to walk home with at least one another person and stay on well-lit streets.
+- Try to walk home with at least one other person and stay on well-lit streets.
 If alone, look confident and walk briskly.

 - Avoid using headphones while walking or running, as they may decrease your ability to hear noises around you.
 For example, someone could easily approach you from behind or you may not be able to hear an oncoming car.

-- If you sense that someone is following you, try to head toward a populated area.
+- If you sense that someone is following you, go to a populated area.

 - Do not carry your passport around campus to use as ID.
 You should be able to use your U Card on campus, and your passport should be locked in a safe place when not needed.